ikoniqoz/nitrodocs/content/developers/tools/helpers/inflector-helper.md

 ### keywords($str)

-Takes multiple words separated by spaces and changes them to _keywords_ in the PyroCMS context.
+Takes multiple words separated by spaces and changes them to _keywords_ in the NitroCMS context.
 Makes sure the keywords are separated by a comma followed by a space.

 <table cellpadding="0" cellspacing="0">
 	<tbody>